J. William Harbour: Awards and recognition

-In 2005, Harbour received the Cogan Award from the Association for Research in Vision and Ophthalmology (ARVO), recognizing the most promising young researcher in vision science worldwide.
-In 2008, he received the Rosenthal Award from the Macula Society for an "individual under 50 years of age whose work gives high promise of a notable advance in the clinical treatment of disorders of the eye."
-In 2012, he received the Senior Achievement Award from the American Academy of Ophthalmology.
+In 2005, Harbour received the Cogan Award from the Association for Research in Vision and Ophthalmology (ARVO), recognizing the most promising young researcher in vision science.
+In 2008, he received the Young Investigator Award from the Macula Society for an "individual under 50 years of age whose work gives high promise of a notable advance in the clinical treatment of disorders of the eye."
 In 2013, he received the Florida Society of Ophthalmology Shaler Richardson, MD Service to Medicine Award for "personal contribution to quality patient care by collaborating and integrating ophthalmology into the medical profession on a national level."
 In 2014, he received the Paul Henkind Memorial Award from the Macula Society for outstanding retinal research.
-In 2015, he received the Retina Research Foundation / Kayser Global Award for "breakthroughs in genetic and genomic research."
+In 2015, he received the Paul Kayser/Retina Research Foundation Global Award -- Pan American Association of Ophthalmology (PAAO) for "breakthroughs in genetic and genomic research."
+In 2025, the St. Louis Society for the Blind and Visually Impaired honored Harbour with the Leslie Dana Gold Medal for his "commendable service" in ophthalmic clinical care and research.